pyca/cryptography/docs/hazmat/primitives/asymmetric/serialization.rst

         :type: int

-        An integer representing the UTC timestamp after which the certificate is valid. **This time is inclusive.**
+        An integer representing the Unix timestamp (in UTC) after which the certificate is valid. **This time is inclusive.**

     .. attribute:: valid_before

         :type: int

-        An integer representing the UTC timestamp before which the certificate is valid. **This time is not inclusive.**
+        An integer representing the Unix timestamp (in UTC) before which the certificate is valid. **This time is not inclusive.**

     .. attribute:: critical_options